headforwards-spd/headforwards-website/src/pages/info-pages/create-effective-teams.md

     showImages: true
     title: Headforwards takes an Agile approach to development
 callToAction: To learn more about our team creation process
+seo:
+  title: Dedicated, Effective Teams | Headforwards
+  description: At Headforwards, each client has a dedicated team, hand-picked to
+    meet the client’s specific needs, and in place for the long term.
+uuid: 6b233b00-103a-11ea-9ef0-bd54961b4e30
+type: info-page
 ---